afsc-gap-products/gap_public_data/README.md

 odbcGetInfo(channel) # Execute the connection
 ```

-Or prompt the script to ask the user for the connection info
+…Or have the script prompt the user for the connection info.
+Here,
+pop-ups will appear on the screen asking for the username and password.

 ``` r
 library("RODBC")